-- 21.1.1 Any applications within the Plan area adjacent to the Town of Cochrane or the City of Calgary, together with all relevant supporting technical documents, shall be circulated in accordance with the applicable Intermunicipal Development Plan; collaboration on such applications shall begin at an early stage to allow sufficient time to identify and address potential intermunicipal impacts. - 21.1.2 Prior to approval of any land use amendment, subdivision, development permit or Local Plan application, collaboration shall be undertaken with the adjacent municipality to establish appropriate land use compatibility and interface measures in alignment with the applicable IDP.
-Agreed-upon measures shall be included within approved Local Plans and subsequent planning processes and adhered to in subsequent subdivision and development permit approvals within the Plan area. - 21.1.3 The County shall continue to collaborate with adjacent municipalities to support the establishment of baseline conditions for infrastructure needs and environmental assets which assist in the planning and assessment of future growth and development.
+- 21.1.1 Any applications within the Plan area adjacent to the Town of Cochrane or the City of Calgary, together with all relevant supporting technical documents, shall be circulated in accordance with the applicable Intermunicipal Development Plan; collaboration on such applications shall begin at an early stage to allow sufficient time to identify and address potential intermunicipal impacts. - 21.1.2 Prior to approval of any land use amendment, subdivision, development permit or Conceptual Scheme or Master Site Development Plan application, collaboration shall be undertaken with the adjacent municipality to establish appropriate land use compatibility and interface measures in alignment with the applicable IDP.
+Agreed-upon measures shall be included within approved Conceptual Scheme or Master Site Development Plans and subsequent planning processes and adhered to in subsequent subdivision and development permit approvals within the Plan area. - 21.1.3 The County shall continue to collaborate with adjacent municipalities to support the establishment of baseline conditions for infrastructure needs and environmental assets which assist in the planning and assessment of future growth and development.

-Local Plans, Redesignation, and Subdivision
+Conceptual Scheme or Master Site Development Plans, Redesignation, and Subdivision

-21.1.4 Rocky View County shall ensure that Local Plans and applications for redesignation and subdivision of lands and development permits within the Policy and Notification areas of the Rocky View County / City of Calgary and Rocky View County/Town of Cochrane IDPs address:
+21.1.4 Rocky View County shall ensure that Conceptual Scheme or Master Site Development Plans and applications for redesignation and subdivision of lands and development permits within the Policy and Notification areas of the Rocky View County / City of Calgary and Rocky View County/Town of Cochrane IDPs address:

-- a) Servicing requirements, regional drainage and storm water quality; - b) Access agreements to community services including transit; - c) Alignment and connectivity of pathways and roadways with Calgary and Cochrane regional mobility corridors, together with potential infrastructure improvements; - d) Land use compatibility with adjacent municipal land uses; - e) Other appropriate policies of this Plan.
+- a) Servicing requirements, regional drainage and storm water quality; - b) Access agreements to community services including transit; - c) Alignment and connectivity of pathways and roadways with Calgary and Cochrane regional mobility corridors, together with potential infrastructure improvements; - d) Land use compatibility with adjacent municipal land uses; and - e) Other appropriate policies of this Plan.